shmuel-raichman/dotfiles/README.md

 <!-- [![asciicast](https://asciinema.org/a/elYkkn1lMWlrLpmvFE20YL5AT.svg)](https://asciinema.org/a/elYkkn1lMWlrLpmvFE20YL5AT) -->
 ![](https://github.com/smuel1414/dotfiles/blob/files/demo/dotfile-02.gif)

+[asciinema](https://asciinema.org/a/elYkkn1lMWlrLpmvFE20YL5AT) Here you can copy the commands shown in the gif

 # Install
 ## Run the command below ~/.bashrc or ~/.bash_profile or both if you not sure.
 cat dotfiles/add_to_dot_bash >> .bashrc